huggingface/open-r1/README.md

 ### GRPO

 To train via the GRPO trainer we will use the strategy of using one node to run vLLM for faster generation and the remaining nodes for training.
-Thus we will use the `configs/zero3.yaml` config and then overwrite the `num_processes=8` for the 8 GPU training scenario.
+Thus we will use the `configs/zero3.yaml` config and then overwrite the `num_processes` to `num_processes=7` for the 8 GPU training scenario.
 Thus all we need to do is:

 ```shell
 ACCELERATE_LOG_LEVEL=info accelerate launch --config_file recipes/accelerate_configs/zero3.yaml src/open_r1/grpo.py --config recipes/qwen/Qwen2.5-1.5B-Instruct/grpo/confg_full.yaml